janphilippfranken/zendo/README.md

-Data, model, and writeup for "Algorithms of Adaptation in Inductive Inference" (Fränken, Theodoropoulos, & Bramley).
+Data, model, and writeup for "Algorithms of Adaptation in Inductive Inference" (Accepted for publication in Cognitive Psychology, 2022).

+Authors:
+Jan-Philipp Fränken
+Nik Theodoropoulos
+Neil Bramley

 Correspondence: janphilipp.franken@gmail.com